 Pellet venting pipe (known as PL vent) is constructed of two layers with air space between the layers.
 This air space acts as an insulator and reduces the outside surface temperature to allow a clearance to combustibles of 1 to 3 inches.
 The sections of pipe lock together to form an air tight seal in most cases.
 However, in some cases a perfect seal is not achieved.
-For this reason and the fact that the unit operates with a positive vent pressure we specify that the joints also be sealed with high temp (RTV) silicone.
-Aluminum tape can also be used for any joint that is 1ft. or more from the outlet of the stove.
+For this reason and the fact that the P68 operates with a positive vent pressure we recommend that the joints also be sealed with high temp (RTV) silicone.
+Consult the vent manufacture instructions for information on sealing the venting.